 - On where things are headed.
 “I haven’t the faintest idea as to whether stocks will be higher or lower a month, or a year, from now.
 What is likely however, is that the market will move higher, perhaps substantially so, well before either sentiment or the economy turns.”

 - On investor behaviour.
 “In the 20th century… the Dow rose from 66 to 11,497.
 You might think it would have been impossible for an investor to lose money during a century marked by such an extraordinary gain.
 But some investors did.
-The hapless ones bought stocks only when they felt comfort in doing so and then proceeded to sell when the headlines made them queasy.”
+The hapless ones bought stocks only when they felt comfortable in doing so and then proceeded to sell when the headlines made them queasy.”

 What buying low looks like in practice